shroukelzoghby/RPS-GAME-ASSEMBLY/README.md

 ## Gameplay

 1. The game will prompt the first player to input their choice (rock=1, paper=2, or scissors=3).
-2. The game will prompt the second player to input their choice (rock=1, paper=2, or scissors=3).
+2. The computer will uses the system time to generate a random number (from 1-3 )as a player 2
 3. The program will determine the winner based on the traditional rules of the game:
    - Rock crushes scissors.
    - Scissors cuts paper.